The world runs on email. Any guess how many emails are sent worldwide in a given day?

 Word-for-word email templates

-Throughout the mini-course, I’ll send you examples of actual emails I use as a major gift officer working on a multi-billion dollar fundraising campaign.
+Throughout the mini-course, I’ll send you examples of actual emails I use every day as a major gift officer.
 They’re yours to keep.
 All you need to do is copy, paste, and send.

 Sign up today – it’s free!